- In order to decide how much to charge for your dishes, you should fully understand your target customer and what they're willing to pay.

 The very first thing you need to do is to work out the cost per serving of every ingredient that goes into a dish.
 This includes condiments, seasoning, cooking oil and garnishes.
 Once you've got these figures, you can work out the food cost of every dish.

-Your overheads are everything (other than food) that it takes to get a dish out to a customer.
-While these costs will be a well-educated estimate, it's important that you are as accurate as possible so that there are no surprises down the road.
+Your overhead is everything (other than food) that it takes to get a dish out to a customer.
+While these costs will be a well-educated estimate, it's important that you are as accurate as possible so there are no surprises down the road.
 Account for labor, taxes, rent or mortgage, equipment leases, loans, electricity, water and any other business-related expenses.
 Don't be conservative with these estimations.
-While accuracy is important, these figures will fluctuate and you should also remember to account for theft, spoilage, employee meals, delivery costs, returns charges and any little extras.
+While accuracy is important, these figures will fluctuate, and you should also remember to account for theft, spoilage, employee meals, delivery costs, returns charges and any extras.

-Once you know how much you spend per month, it's simple enough to figure out how much you spend on overheads per day.
+Once you know how much you spend per month, it's simple enough to figure out how much you spend on overhead per day.
 Once you've got this figure, you need to estimate how many covers your restaurant completes (customers served) per day.
 This will vary across the week and seasonally, but take an average number.
-For example, if your overheads are $1,000 per day and you have an average of 200 covers, your overhead is $5.00 per person.
+For example, if your overhead is $1,000 per day and you have an average of 200 covers, your overhead is $5.00 per person.

 It's important to identify how much profit you want to make per dish.
 Sure, 100% pure profit from each dish would be fabulous, but it's unlikely.
 Be realistic.
 What percentage of profit per item do you need to live comfortably?
 Industry standards tell us that food cost, overhead costs and profit should be reasonably even percentages per dish.

 In our example, the overhead cost per person is $5, assuming that person is only having one course.
 Therefore, the food cost should also be around $5 per dish, based on industry standards, and your profit should be approximately $5 per dish.
 However, you don't have to follow the industry recommendations.
-If your overheads are comparatively low, you may find that you spend more than a third of the dish cost on ingredients, and that's OK.
+If your overhead is comparatively low, you may find that you spend more than one-third of the dish cost on ingredients, and that's OK.
 You also need to remember that the cost of ingredients can vary seasonally.
-Some eateries combat this by primarily offering seasonal produce while others simply factor the cost fluctuations into their calculations and use a yearly average price.
+Some eateries combat this by primarily offering seasonal produce, while others simply factor the cost fluctuations into their calculations and use a yearly average price.